 Group therapy may be used as a part of your mental health treatment plan at our center as it allows you to work with others who are struggling with similar troubles.
 In group, you’ll address co-occurring disorders, importance of medication compliance, and triggers for suicidal thoughts.

 Family therapy will help you and your family reconnect as suicidal thoughts and behaviors may have caused major shifts in the family dynamic.
 We’ll help your loved ones to better understand suicide, co-occurring mental health disorders, and ways in which they can help you as you recover.
 In addition, we’ll refer your loved ones to community resources to assist in their continued recovery.

 As we aim to treat each person who comes to our center for suicidal thoughts in every way we can, we use experiential therapy programs to complement your mental health treatment.
 These may include:

 Continuing Care and Levels of Care

-As your time with us comes to a close, you’ll work closely with your treatment team, the discharge planner, and your loved ones to create an aftercare plan that meets your needs.
+As your time with at our center comes to a close, you’ll work closely with your mental health treatment team, the discharge planner, and your loved ones to create an aftercare plan that meets your needs.
 Some of our clients opt to join a residential program so they are able to spend more time in a similarly secure environment to focus upon their recovery.
 Others may step down into an intense outpatient program such as a partial hospitalization program (PHP) or an intensive outpatient program (IOP) which allows you to focus upon your recovery during the day while spending evenings at home with family and loved ones.
-Still, others may feel they’ve made enough progress in their care that they’re ready to discharge home with referrals to traditional outpatient therapy and community resources.
+Still, others may feel they’ve made enough progress at our center that they’re ready to discharge home with referrals to traditional outpatient therapy and community resources.